Seven Tips For Having More Intimate Sex

 If you don’t feel emotionally connected with your partner, improving the intimacy in your sex life may be difficult.
 Building an emotionally intimate relationship could involve several factors, including:

-• Having fun: Not every encounter or conversation has to be serious, and laughing beneficial to your mental health.
+Having fun: Not every encounter or conversation has to be serious, and laughing may be beneficial to your mental health.

 Seeking treatment or counseling

 Some couples may face roadblocks to intimate sex that are challenging to work through alone.
-For example, someone with sexual trauma or body image issues may not feel comfortable partaking in close intimate sex without working through the underlying concerns.
+For example, someone with sexual trauma or body image issues may not feel comfortable partaking in close, intimate sex without working through the underlying concerns.
 In this case, couples or individual counseling may be beneficial.
-However, couples can see a therapist for any concern or reason.
-Sex therapy is another option available.
+Although sex therapy is one option, couples can see a therapist for any concern or reason, such as to experience more intimacy in general.

 Dr. April Brewer, LPC